shr00m335/RailTime/Deveopment Log.md

 For the font to use, I found the [LondonTube](https://www.fontspace.com/london-tube-font-f2717) which looks similar to the font used in London Tube stations.

 Then, I set up the navigation using BottomNavigationBar and created a Top Bar widget to show the information of the current page.

+## Day 4

+Set up the database storing stations, lines, timetables information in flutter.
+It is a SQLite Database and is accessed in flutter using [sqflite](https://pub.dev/packages/sqflite).